Dear Speech Evaluator,

 UPON ARRIVAL AT THE MEETING

-- confirm with the Speaker the number of the project and the time limits,
+- confirm with the Speaker the name of the project and the time limits,

 - confer with the Speaker to see if they have any specific things for you to watch during the talk,

 - collect the evaluation sheet from the Speaker.